numbas/editor-docs/source/question-parts.rst

             If the checkbox is ticked, the :ref:`JME <jme>` expression in the box below is evaluated and used to assign numbers of marks to choices.
 For :term:`choose one from a list` and :term:`choose several from a list` parts, the expression should evaluate to a list of numbers, while for :term:`match choices with answers` it should evaluate to a list of lists of numbers.

         Custom matrix expression
-            Define the choices available to the student and the number of marks to award for choosing them.
+            Define the number of marks to award for each of the choices.
+            Either a list of lists representing a 2d array, or a matrix object, giving the number of marks to associate with each choice-answer pair.

         Layout (:term:`Match choices with answers` only)
             Define which choices are available to be picked.
             If :guilabel:`Custom expression` is selected, give either a list of lists of boolean values, or a matrix with as many rows as the part has choices and as many columns as the part has answers.
             Any non-zero value in the matrix indicates that the corresponding choice-answer pair should be available to the student.

+.. _choices:
 .. topic:: Choices (:term:`Choose one from a list` / :term:`Choose several from a list` only)

     .. glossary::